 Help is on the way!

-Arranging your day around a trip to a therapist’s office can be a hassle.
-Between scheduling rides and dealing with traffic, the process itself can add stress.
-What if you could get the support you need from your favorite armchair?
+Your therapy appointment shouldn’t add more stress to your day.
+But between traffic and scheduling rides, just getting there can be a hassle.
+What if you could get that same support from your favorite armchair?
 With telehealth, you can.
-Better yet, this convenient option is now widely covered by insurance.
-Finding online therapy that accepts Medicare means you can access high-quality mental health care without the logistical headaches.
-This guide will show you how to use your benefits to connect with a licensed therapist for sessions by phone or video, making your well-being the top priority.
+Finding online therapy that takes Medicare means you can access high-quality mental health care without the logistical headaches.
+This guide will show you how to find the best online therapy covered by Medicare, so you can connect with a licensed therapist by phone or video.
+Learn more about how Medicare covers online therapy for seniors.

 Key Takeaways